 A separate aspect of the technology and features in the current GPUs is the manufacturing process.
 AMD bet big on TSMC's 7nm FinFET node last year, and it certainly paid off.
 It helped the company's Zen 2 architecture-based Ryzen CPUs surpass Intel's CPUs in many respects, and it definitely contributed to gains in efficiency on the Navi GPU front.
 AMD certainly earns some points here for being more aggressive in adopting newer manufacturing nodes — and it could have bitten AMD in the butt, which has happened in the past.
 Both AMD and Nvidia are expected to have new chips using 7nm by the end of the year, though, and the manufacturing process doesn't necessarily decide how good a GPU is (outside of potential gains in efficiency, performance, and/or features).

-Winner: Nvidia Once the next-generation hardware arrives later this year, we might be at feature parity again, but right now Nvidia is leading the charge on ray tracing and other recent enhancements to DirectX and Vulkan.
+Winner: Nvidia Once the next-generation hardware arrives later this year, we might be at feature parity again, but right now Nvidia is leading the charge on ray tracing and other recent enhancements like DirectX 12 Ultimate and Vulkan RT.
 Ray tracing is clearly a long-term play and likely could become the standard approach to graphics rendering in games over the next decade or so.
 Features like Tensor cores for real-time denoising and DLSS open the door for ray tracing on lower-spec GPUs.

 Trying to determine a clear winner in the drivers and software category is difficult.
 Quite a few people have encountered black screen issues with AMD drivers on RX 5000 Navi series GPUs, while others haven't had any difficulties.
 Newer drivers have supposedly fixed these problems, but some user complaints continue.
 Nvidia drivers aren't foolproof either, and depending on the game and hardware, issues crop up for both companies.
 But is one company doing better with drivers?

 AMD makes a lot of noise about its yearly driver overhaul.
 The Radeon Adrenalin 2020 drivers consolidated everything under one large umbrella, aiming to simplify things, though it can be confusing at first if you're used to the older drivers.
-AMD has pushed out seven driver updates this year, of which two (20.2.2 and 20.1.3) are WHQL certified.
+AMD has pushed out twelve main driver updates this year, of which three were WHQL certified.
 WHQL, or Windows Hardware Quality Labs, is Microsoft's team that verifies a minimum level of functionality.
-You can generally count on at least one new AMD driver per month, often more if there are some major game launches.
+You can generally count on at least one new AMD driver per month, often more if there are major game launches.

 Winner: Tie We prefer AMD's unified driver approach, as it's one less interface to navigate, but there's just so much stuff in the 2020 release.
 Moreover, while I haven't personally experienced any repeatable issues with AMD's drivers, Nvidia's Q&A is arguably better.
 The black screen complaints with Navi went unfixed for over half a year, and there may still be lingering problems.
 AMD's drivers have improved substantially since the days of the Catalyst Control Center, but sometimes less is more.
 Quantifying drivers ends up being an incredibly subjective affair, however, so we're calling this one a draw.